 More important than curriculum–in my opinion–is the learning environment we create for our children.

 It starts with curating our toys (and books) for maximum impact.
 We want to choose items that can be used for open-ended play, in a multitude of ways, throughout the year.
-What objects can be mixed and matched to teach our child new concepts?
+What must-haves can be mixed and matched to teach our child new concepts?

 Click here to read more about my thoughts on preschool curriculum.